Kangran/turtle-trading/README.md

 # get-contracts
 Get current contracts.

-# can-trade
+# is-trade-allowed
-Check if can trade.
+Check if allowed to trade.

 Do not trade if:
 - Cash is less than or equal to 0